waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Movement:** Pushing is a multi-turn action.
 Must be adjacent.
 First press turns/pushes.
 Subsequent pushes require moving to the new adjacent tile first.
 - **Surfing Limitation:** Cannot push boulders while surfing (confirmed on Seafoam Islands B3F).

 # VI.
-Agent & Tool Development Principles
+Agent & Tool Development

+## A. Development Principles
-- **Data-Driven Debugging (CRITICAL):** My repeated failures with menu-navigation tools (`use_hm_from_party`, `switch_pokemon_navigator`) stemmed from fixing them based on assumptions rather than evidence. **Corrective Action:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate it step-by-step, meticulously documenting the exact button presses and cursor behavior.
+- **Data-Driven Debugging (CRITICAL):** My repeated failures with menu-navigation tools (`use_hm_from_party`) stemmed from fixing them based on assumptions rather than evidence. **Corrective Action:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate it step-by-step, meticulously documenting the exact button presses and cursor behavior.
 This data gathering is a mandatory prerequisite to any coding.
 - **Tool Execution Order:** A tool that reads map data cannot see changes made by another tool in the same turn.
 Data management and data analysis must happen in separate, sequential turns.
 - **`find_path` Limitation:** This tool is limited to single-map navigation and cannot plan routes across disconnected map sections.
 For complex dungeons, I must rely on manual exploration and my `navigation_troubleshooter` agent.

+## B. Future Development Ideas
-- **Future Agent Idea:** A 'Stuck Loop Detector' agent could analyze move history and game state to identify and diagnose repetitive failures, suggesting alternative hypotheses.
+- **'Stuck Loop Detector' Agent:** Could analyze move history and game state to identify and diagnose repetitive failures, suggesting alternative hypotheses.
+- **'Map Analyzer' Tool/Agent:** A reliable tool to calculate reachable unseen tiles and determine if an area is a dead end to prevent navigational hallucinations.

 # VII.
 Data-Driven Debugging Logs
 ## A. `use_hm_from_party` Manual Test (Cut)
-- **Turn 186919:** Start Menu is open.
-Cursor defaults to 'POKéMON'.
-Pressing 'A' to enter Party Screen.
-- **Turn 186921:** Entered Party Screen.
-Cursor defaults to the last Pokémon in the party (slot 6).
-Pressing 'Up' to move to NIGHTSHADE (slot 5).
-- **Turn 186924:** Selected NIGHTSHADE.
-Sub-menu appeared, cursor defaults to the first move ('CUT').
-Pressing 'A' to select it.

-# VIII.
-Manual Data Gathering Logs
-## A. `use_hm_from_party` Manual Test (Cut) - Attempt 1
-- **Objective:** Document the exact button presses to use Cut on the tree at Route 2 (6, 11).
-- **Turn 186993:** Starting from the overworld.
-- **Turn 187000:** Selected 'CUT'.
-Game returned error "There isn't anything to CUT!" and returned to Party Screen. **Conclusion:** Player must be facing the target object *before* opening the menu to use an HM.
+- **Attempt 1 (Failure):** Selected 'CUT'.
+Game returned error "There isn't anything to CUT!". **Conclusion:** Player must be facing the target object *before* opening the menu to use an HM.
-- **Turn 187007:** Entered Party Screen.
-Cursor defaulted to NIGHTSHADE (slot 5), not SPARKY (slot 1) as previously observed. **Conclusion:** Party screen cursor position is not reliably at the top.
+- **Attempt 2 (Success):** Faced tree, then navigated menu. **Discovery:** Party screen cursor position is not reliably at the top.
 A cursor-resetting sequence (e.g., spamming 'Up') is necessary for a robust tool.